carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### AWS DataSync

 - Data transfer service for **moving large amounts of data into AWS**.
 It automate and **accelerate the replication** of data to AWS storage services.
 Has built in **security capabilities** (e.g. encryption in transit)
+- Note: Its name can be consfusing ==> It syncs on one way only (from source to destination) for migration purpose.
 - To deploy DataSync an agent must be installed.
 - Types